Suppasit Jongcheveevat: Acting

-Suppasit initially started out in the entertainment industry by appearing in various commercial advertisements and music videos.
-He was also cast in the Thai version of the Australian mock-dating reality show Taken Out, Take Me Out Thailand and its spin-off show Take Me Out Reality.
-Suppasit then began his acting career in the Thai boys' love (BL) series I Am Your King in 2017.
+Suppasit began his acting career in the Thai boys' love (BL) series I Am Your King in 2017.
 The following year, he was cast in his first main role in the BL series, What The Duck: The Series (2018), as "Pree".
 Due to the series' popularity, it was confirmed that a second season would start filming.
 What The Duck 2: The Final Call, premiered on March 18, 2019, on LINE TV.

-In early 2019, it was announced that Suppasit would star as "Tharn" - one of the main protagonists of GMM One's and LINE TV's TharnType: The Series.
-The series immediately gained attention within Thailand as well as international audiences.
-Suppasit and his co-star Kanawut won "Best Kiss Scene" at the 2020 LINE TV Awards for a scene in TharnType: The Series and they were also the first BL couple to appear in the February issue of Harper's Bazaar Thailand.
-With the positive response to TharnType, a second season for the series titled Tharntype The Series 2: 7 Years of Love was announced and it premiered on November 6, 2020.
+In early 2019, Suppasit was cast as "Tharn", one of the main protagonist of GMM One's and LINE TV's TharnType.
+The sequel Tharntype The Series 2: 7 Years of Love was announced and it premiered on November 6, 2020.

-In 2021, Suppasit starred in a short action film titled Undefeated by Garena Free Fire Thailand, along with Urassaya Sperbund and Luke Voyage.
+In 2021, Suppasit starred in a short action film titled Undefeated by Garena Free Fire Thailand, along with Urassaya Sperbund and Luke Ishikawa.
 Suppasit also played the lead role of "Maen" in the mini-series Super แม้น (Super Maen) under the Drama For All project by Thai PBS.
 The project aimed to expand a communication boundary in the society, giving everyone equal access including the visually impaired and people with hearing disabilities.

+In 2022, Suppasit made a guest appearance as "Dan" in the Thai drama Innocent Lies on Channel 7, a sequel to Chain of Vengeance, and had a recurring role in the sitcom Factory of Love on Workpoint TV.

-Suppasit is set to star in the drama Bad Love to be broadcast on One31 together with Davika Hoorne and Jes Jespipat, will also star in the romantic comedy series Love Me Again by VIU Thailand with Lapassalan Jiravechsoontornkul and The Ocean Eyes, a series about the life of marine veterinarians, where he will also serve as the executive producer along with global filmmakers Rick McCallum of the Star Wars prequel trilogy, Herbert Primig and screenwriter Henry Gilroy as well as the Korean-Thai collaboration BL drama Love Is Like A Cat, with members of the South Korean boy band Just B, JM and Geonu, and Korean actor Kim Kyoung Seok.
+In 2023, Suppasit starred in the drama Love Hurts on One31, together with Davika Hoorne and Jes Jespipat, and in the romantic comedy series Love Me Again on VIU Thailand with Lapassalan Jiravechsoontornkul.
+He also had a supporting role in Something in the Wind on Channel 7.

+In 2024, Suppasit appeared in the Korean-Thai BL drama Love Is Like A Cat on Rakuten Viki with members of the South Korean boy band Just B JM and Geonu, and in the musical-comedy-romance remake of Mon Rak Luk Thung with Charlotte Austin on Channel 3.

+In 2025, he led Homeroom 29 Hostages the Thai adaptation of the 2019 Japanese psychological school drama series Mr. Hiiragi's Homeroom, as "Win", a teacher addressing bullying by holding 29 students hostage to uncover the truth behind a classmate's death.
+Directed by Khom Kongkiat Khomsiri and Kao Wirada Khuhavanta, the 16-episode thriller aired on TrueID, garnering over 10 million views on the platform.
+He also starred in the drama Rak Salap Lai with Fonthip Watcharatrakul on One 31.

+Suppasit is set to appear in the horror film Replace me, directed by Kongkiat Khomsiri and co-starring Ananda Everingham, with a planned theatrical release.
+He will also feature in the romantic comedy My Wife’s Gunslinger God alongside Sushar Manaying.